Jake-Len/JakesProject-2020/README.md

  iOS scroller
    Use unity to make a 2d scroller for iphone

+   Data:

+   Architecture:

+   UI (What will it look like?):

+   Procedural:

  iOS app:
    Using xCode and VSCode, make an app and a connected website for fitness tracking

+   Data:

+   Architecture:

+   UI (What will it look like?):

+   Procedural (abstract functionality):